grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 [//]: # (----- invisible character break)

 When Percy felt more or less sure they had finally passed over where the Authority Control line might vaguely be, she climbed up to the bridge of the sail.
-Up in the light breeze she scanned around the horizon with a pair of binoculars.
+Up in the light breeze, she scanned around the horizon with a pair of binoculars.
 She saw some aircraft off in the distance, but they were not coming towards the _Prospect_.
 She felt like the _Prospect_ must surely be in the new Authority's waters now.
 But there was no way to tell with any certainty.

 They cruised easily on the surface with the diesel running for the next few hours.
 Hemi repeatedly made the trek down through the _Prospect_ and into the _Gnat_ to check the remaining fuel oil.
 Each time he diligently pulled the dipstick and, gripping it with an oily rag, noted the fuel level remaining by the light of his flashlight.

 On one of these trips through the boat he found Chips asleep in her rack and woke her up.
 "Chips, I need you to tune that engine to absolutely maximize efficient fuel consumption," he told her.
 She groggily got on her feet and marked the passage of the next several hours by keeping up a steady beat of oaths from deep in the ship while she carefully and continually trimmed the diesel engine's fuel intake.

-No matter how parsimonious they were with the power usage and the fuel consumption though, the _Prospect_ was so much bigger that it was eating through the remaining fuel oil in the _Gnat_ at an insatiable rate.
+No matter how parsimonious they were with the power usage and fuel consumption though, the _Prospect_ was so much bigger that it was eating through the _Gnat's_ remaining fuel oil at an insatiable rate.
 Back in the control room of the _Prospect_, Hemi calculated how quickly they were burning fuel oil by hand, and measured it against how far they had to go.
 He could not promise Percy that they would not be rowing the _Prospect_ the last few miles.

 [//]: # (----- invisible character break)

 [//]: # (### They talk about why the sub with the ram is pursuing them)

 Hemi, Shakes, and Percy were exhaustedly staring at the wall of gauges in front of them.
-Most of the gauges remained completely static as they were not executing any changes to speed, direction, or depth, and the fuel gauge simply read empty, since it could not reflect the fuel they were sucking up from the _Gnat_.
+Most of the gauges remained completely static, and the fuel gauge simply read empty, since it could not reflect the fuel they were sucking up from the _Gnat_.
 Other than Hemi's occasional forays down to the _Gnat_ to check the hard numbers, they were simply going on the hope that they had enough fuel to make it to the depot and not get left stranded once again over a deserted --- and very deep --- part of the ocean.

 Hemi finally broke the bleary, hazy silence.
-"Something bothers me Sylvia."
+"Something bothers me, Sylvia."

 "We've been scraping our way on our bellies under the razor-wire fencing of hell's fucking perimeter for days, and _now_ something bothers you Hemi?"

 "I think that is part of it --- we have been so on the edge of our capabilities that I have not had a chance to step back and consider things."

-"Well, what the fuck is it that's eatin' ya my man-mountain?"
+"Well, what the fuck is it that's eatin' ya, my man-mountain?"

 "The sub with the ram.
 It is such an unusual weapon for a modern submarine.
 Are you sure about it?